odonty/.github/profile/README.md

-# Welcome to Code House
+# Welcome to Odonty

 Unlike anything you saw!

+SaaS platform for managing dental clinics.

+Odonty was created to simplify the routine of dental professionals, offering complete control of appointments, finances, and operations in one place.

 ## Our Stack